 With Xamarin you can use a C# codebase to write native apps for Android, iOS, and Windows apps.

-Check out my article on the best Xamarin courses to get started learning Xamarin.
+Check out my article on the best Udemy courses for Xamarin to get started learning Xamarin.

 It enables you to create mobile apps with native user interfaces and share code across multiple platforms like Windows and MacOS.